 1. Background on the Cold War

-The Cold War was a political and ideological standoff between the United States and the Soviet Union that lasted from the aftermath of World War II until the early 1990s.
-It was characterized by intense rivalry, military build-up, and a struggle for global influence without direct armed conflict.
+Cold War was symbol of a struggle between the United States and the Soviet Union, after the Second World War’s end until the early 1990s.
+It was identified by competition, armament and confrontation between nations without necessarily war.

 2.1 The Division of Germany

-Germany was split into two separate entities: the Federal Republic of Germany (West Germany), supported by the United States and its allies, and the German Democratic Republic (East Germany), under Soviet influence.
-The ideological divide between democracy and communism was a primary factor behind this division.
+Germany was split into two separate entities: the Federal Republic of Germany (West Germany) and that was backed by the United States and the allied powers and the German Democratic Republic (East Germany) and which was backed by Soviet Union.
+This division was mainly occasioned by the ideological differences between democracy on one side and communism on the other side.

 2.2 Tension and Escalation